digitallinguistics/styles/README.md

 * images: https://cdn.digitallinguistics.io/img/{filename}
 * LESS: https://cdn.digitallinguistics.io/less/{filename}

+To use DLx styles in a project, you should import the following LESS files at the root of your project, in order:

+- `fonts.less`
+- `colors.less`
+- `variables.less`
+- `flexbox-reset.less`

 ## LESS

 * **CSS Reset:** DLx projects use the [flexbox-reset][1] as a CSS reset.
 All styles in this project assume that the reset has already been applied.